EnterpriseLan/SmartCity/README.md

-# SmartCity BY Enterprise & GBHzz.
+# SmartCity BY EnterpriseLan & GBHzz.